IoTReady/iotready.github.io/blog/esp32-aws-iot-shadow-with-spiffs.md

 ---
-title: Bringing simplicity to using ESP32 with AWS IoT Core
+title: Using SPIFFS to Simplify AWS IoT Integration For ESP32
 excerpt: >-
   Manually preparing devices to connect to AWS IoT Core can be cumbersome, specially in large nummbers.
 Here is how to do it using a 'prepare' script that saves build time and automates the process for simplicity.
 date: '2021-06-12'